El Salvador Votes With Gang-busting Bukele Miles Ahead - UrduPoint

 - One-party system -

-With little need to campaign for himself, Bukele has instead focused on beating the drum for his party, Nuevas Ideas, which now holds 56 seats in the 84-member legislative assembly.
+"The only way to do that is to arrest all the murderers, there is no other way to do it.

-The overall number of seats has been reduced to 60 under a Bukele-led reform, in a move critics say will make it much harder for smaller parties to get enough votes to get in.
+Well, the other way would be to kill all the murderers, we don't have the authority, so we have to arrest all the murderers."

-In 2022, the legislature also approved a law allowing Salvadorans to vote abroad.
+With little need to campaign for himself, social-media savvy Bukele has instead focused on beating the drum for his party, Nuevas Ideas, which holds 56 seats in the 84-member legislative assembly.

-Under that reform, all foreign ballots -- which tend to favor Bukele -- will count towards the department of San Salvador, which has the most undecided seats, according to the Washington Office on Latin America (WOLA), an NGO promoting human rights.
+Bukele urged Salvadorans again Sunday to vote en masse "so that we have a legislative assembly that can continue approving the state of emergency."

-WOLA Central America director Ana Maria Mendez Dardon told AFP the political opposition could all but disappear in this election.
+Analyst Ana Maria Mendez Dardon told AFP the political opposition could all but disappear after Sunday's vote.

 - 'State violence' -